English

-Language Attitude toward Gulf Pidgin Arabic
+Language Attitude Toward Gulf Pidgin Arabic

-Section 1.
 Attitude definition and comparison to similar concepts

 This section contains discussion on the definition of attitudes in general and of language attitudes in particular.
 In addition, it includes a comparison of attitude with a number of similar concepts existing in social psychology and other social disciplines.